(lispkit record)

 (record-type obj)

-(make-record-type name fields)
+(make-record-type name fields) (make-record-type name fields parent)

 (record-type-name rtd)

-(record-type-field-names rtd)
+(record-type-field-names rtd) (record-type-field-names rtd all?)

 (record-type-tag rtd)